Here are some of my most recent features for the business section of the BBC, looking at topics such as genetics, space

 This work may get syndicated nationally with Daily Maverick, News24 and others.

-I report on human rights issues for GroundUp, including covering court cases, corruption, and protests.
+I have frequently reported on human rights issues for GroundUp, including covering court cases, corruption, and protests.
 These articles get syndicated to other local news organisations including The Citizen, Daily Maverick and News24.

 Please find all my writing for GroundUp here.

 I have written for Daily Maverick online and the DM168 paper in different capacities, but particularly as a regular contributor to their business section.
 Recently I have particularly focused on how small businesses and individuals are reacting to the Covid-19 pandemic.

 This is an example of my work for the daily newspaper The Citizen, looking at an important health issue early in the Covid-19 pandemic.